cdstanford/regex-smt-benchmarks/README.md

 - *Implicit* benchmarks use multiple constraints to encode a Boolean property: for instance checking if two regular expressions intersect, or if one is a subset of another.

+## Source

+These benchmarks were used for the evaluation of our PLDI'21 paper:

+- *Symbolic Boolean Derivatives for Efficiently Solving Extended Regular Expression Constraints,* C. Stanford, M. Veanes, and N. Bjørner, PLDI 2021.

+The RegExLib benchmarks were created for an earlier SMT'12 paper:

+- *An SMT-LIB Format for Sequences and Regular Expressions,* Nikolaj Bjørner, Vijay Ganesh, Raphael Michel, and Margus Veanes.
+SMT'12, 2012.
+[Original Source](https://www.microsoft.com/enus/research/wp-content/uploads/2016/02/nbjornermicrosoft.automata.smtbenchmarks.zip) (now a dead link).

+All the rest were originally created for our PLDI 2021 evaluation.

 ## Syntax

 Benchmarks use the [SMTLib](http://smtlib.cs.uiowa.edu/language.shtml) v2 format.
 If you notice any out-of-date or wrong syntax, please file an issue or pull request!